teddy-zhng/buffer-overflow-exercises/README.md

 Run the server with `$ ./server`, and it will print the port it's running on

 Run the client in a different shell with `$ python3 client.py localhost <port>`

+Two people can share the same computer to play with each other.
+Or you can play by yourself :(